First Listen: Sudan Archives, 'Sink'

 Sink

 Over the course of her young career, Sudan Archives hasn't let her growing audience get too comfortable.
 The NPR Music Slingshot artist, born Brittney Parks, defied categorization on last year's self-titled EP (which featured "Come Meh Way," one of NPR Music's Top 100 Songs of 2017).
 Was it R&B?
 Or folk?
 Or funk?
-We never did figure it out, and she's again flouting convention again on her new EP, Sink.
+We never did figure it out, and she's flouting convention again on her new EP, Sink.

 Sudan Archives was raised in Ohio and trained as a violinist, but she didn't study her namesake specialty — Sudanese violin traditions — until she relocated to Los Angeles.
 Her uncommon expertise makes her music ripe with culture, improvisation and myriad surprises.